BaxterStockman/packer/website/source/docs/builders/lxc.html.md

    `/usr/share/lxc/templates/lxc-<template_name>`.
 Note: This gets passed as ARGV to the template command.
 Ensure you have an array of strings, as a single string with spaces probably won't work.
 Defaults to `[]`.

+-  `create_options` (array of strings) - Options to pass to `lxc-create`.
+For instance, you can specify a custom LXC container configuration file with `["-f", "/path/to/lxc.conf"]`.
+See `man 1 lxc-create` for available options.

+-  `start_options` (array of strings) - Options to pass to `lxc-start`.
+For instance, you override parameters from the LXC container configuration file via `["--define", "KEY=VALUE"]`.
+See `man 1 lxc-start` for available options.